A horse's hoof showing the difference between a black bell boot and an overreach boot.

 It's no wonder these terms get tangled up.
 If you look at them side-by-side, bell boots and overreach boots appear to do the same job.
 Both are worn around a horse's front hooves to shield the delicate heel and pastern area from impact.
 You'll often hear them called by either name because, fundamentally, they protect against a horse "overreaching" or striking its front heel with a hind hoof.
 They cover the same vulnerable parts, including the pastern, coronet band, and bulbs of the heel, making them look like two names for the same piece of gear.

-The Key Difference: Design and Purpose
+The Key Differences in Design and Use

 So, what's the real difference?
 It all comes down to design and intended use.
 Think of bell boots as general, all-purpose protection for the entire front hoof area.
 They're great for everyday use, like turnout or light work, to prevent minor scrapes and nicks.
 Overreach boots, on the other hand, offer more specialized protection.
 While you could say all overreach boots are a type of bell boot, they are specifically engineered to absorb the shock of a powerful overreach, which can cause serious injury.
 This makes them a crucial part of your horse boots and leg protection for high-impact activities like jumping or cross-country.